svaarala/duktape/doc/modules.rst

 aspect of module loading.
 Using stub module search functions is also easy, which is good for testing.

-Ecmascript modules follow the CommonJS format, e.g. ``package/lib`` could be represented by the source file::
+ECMAScript modules follow the CommonJS format, e.g. ``package/lib`` could be represented by the source file::

   exports.add = function (a, b) {